MildlySavageDigitalLLC/AKSU-Protocol/README.md

 # 👑 AK$U Protocol

-**AK$U** is a sovereign, ceremonial protocol designed for symbolic minting, gifting, and lineage preservation.
+**AK$U** is a decentralized sovereign, ceremonial protocol designed for symbolic minting, gifting, and lineage preservation.
 It is not a cryptocurrency, token, or financial asset.

 ## 🪬 Intent